roboception/rc_genicam_api/README.md

   This tool demonstrates how to synchronize different images according to their timestamps.

-  NOTE: PLY is a standard format for scanned 3D data.
+  NOTE: PLY is a standard format for scanned 3D data that can be read by many programs.
 The plyv tool of cvkit (https://github.com/roboception/cvkit) can also be used for visualization.

 Device ID
 ---------

-There are three ways of identifying a device:
+There are three ways of defining an ID to identify a device:

-1. If the given ID contains a colon (i.e. ':'), the part before the first colon is interpreted as interface ID and the part after the first colon is the treated as device ID.
+1. If the given ID contains a colon (i.e. ':'), the part before the (first) colon is interpreted as interface ID and the part after the first colon is treated as device ID.
 This is the format that 'gc_config -l' shows.
-The device must be located on the specified interface.
+A device with the given ID is only sought on the specified interface.
+This can be useful if there are several ways to reach a device from a host computer, e.g. via wireless and wired network connection, but a certain connection type (e.g. wired) is preferred due to higher bandwidth and lower latency.

 2. If the given ID does not contain a colon.
 The ID is interpreted as the device ID itself.
 A device with this ID is sought throughout all interfaces.
-   If the ID contains a colon, but should be interpreted as a device ID, it must be preceded by a colon so that the interface ID is empty, e.g.
+   If the device ID itself contains one or more colons, it must be preceded by a colon, e.g. ':<device-id>'.
+This effectively defines an empty interface ID which triggers looking on all interfaces.
-   ':<device-id>'.

 3. The given ID can also be a user defined name, preceded by an interface ID or not as discussed above.
 The user defined name is set to 'rc_visard' by